 - Calculation: 60mcg*2 = 120 mcg, 50mcg per brazil nut Source

 This powerful immune modulator has been used for centuries to promote resilience in the body.
-Recent studies have shown the herbs impact on the growth of abnormal cervical epithelial cells; halting cell growth and reducing expression.17
+Recent studies have shown the herbs impact on the growth of abnormal cervical epithelial cells; halting cell growth and reducing expression.18

 Eat plenty of fruits and vegetables – especially those rich in vitamin A and carotenoids.
-A recent study in the journal Cancer Epidemiology, Biomarkers and Prevention found that women who consumed large amounts of vegetables were less likely to have persistent HPV.
+A recent study in the journal of Cancer Epidemiology, Biomarkers and Prevention found that women who consumed large amounts of vegetables were less likely to have persistent HPV.
 Getting your essential vitamins and minerals will keep your immune system strong.

 Drink Green Tea.
 There is a growing body of evidence that suggests the flavonoid ECGC may inhibit the development of HPV warts and cervical lesions.
 It is currently undergoing studies for its effectiveness as an HPV treatment.

 Quit smoking.
 Smoking is detrimental to your health in countless ways; there really is no bodily system or vital organ that gets by unscathed by this habit.
-What’s more, according to a study published in the journal Cancer Causes and Control, smoking doubles the risk of HPV progressing into cervical cancer.
+What’s more, according to a study published in the journal of Cancer Causes and Control, smoking doubles the risk of HPV progressing into cervical cancer.

 Women should know that long-term use of oral contraceptives has been connected to an increased risk of developing cervical cancer.
 99% of all cervical cancers are the result of the HPV virus; however, the Institute for Research on Cancer found that women who have the HPV virus and have used oral contraceptives for five years are nearly four times as likely to develop cervical cancer.
 The good news is that the risk decreases once women go off the pill.